 - Southern California Super Lawyer, 2004–present

-- The Hollywood Reporter Power Lawyer, multiple years to present
+- The Hollywood Reporter Power Lawyer, multiple years

 - John Marshall Award for Trial of Litigation, Recipient